DrunkenAlcoholic/RandomString/README.md

 ## Installation

-You can compile RandomStr with the free an open source "Free Pascal Compiler" just search your distro's packages for "fpc" and install, then to compile you do the following
+I have included an already compiled binary in this repository if don't want to compile, Otherwise you can compile RandomStr with the free an open source "Free Pascal Compiler" just search your distro's packages for "fpc" and install, then to compile you do the following

 ### Compile